 Please contact Terie at firstname.lastname@example.org for any questions regarding fundraising or donations.

 Question: If I have $50 extra on my account, may I give that to another rider?

 Answer: No. There are no “extra” funds.
 As a fundraiser, a rider raises a minimum $1900.
-Additional fundraising is placed towards breakfast costs, luggage and bike mechanic costs.
+Additional fundraising/donations are placed towards breakfast costs, luggage and bike mechanic costs.
 Breakfasts contracts in the major cities run between $22-$26 per person in Philadelphia and Baltimore.
 These additional funds help offset these costs so that we do not pass on the costs to the member.

 Question: If my donors company provides a matching donation, but it will not arrive until after the tour, may I receive a credit?